The values of the organic certification process are one of the main points of the Organicity project.

 Certification body: organization offering certification services.
 A certification body can be a limited company, a producers’ association or co-operative, or a government agency*

 Conventional producers who want to shift to organic production can appeal to these certification bodies to ask informations and to understand all the necessary requirements.

 The change to organic production requires the control of the quality of the soil production against chemicals additives.
 This is the reason why the shift last several years.

-Sometimes certification bodies manage also the inspection part which is a fundamental part of the certification process.
+Sometimes certification bodies manage also the inspection part, which is a key step in the certification process.